Horse culture in Mongolia: As warhorses

-A story goes that Jebe shot the horse out from under Genghis Khan during a battle.
+A story goes that the future general Jebe shot the horse out from under Genghis Khan during a battle.
 The animal in question had had a white-speckled muzzle.
 When Jebe was captured later, he admitted flat out to the Khan's face that he had fired the arrow in question.
 Genghis Khan admired the man's courage, and instead of killing Jebe, he took him into his own army.
 Many years later, when Jebe had become a general, Genghis Khan became concerned that his subordinate had ambitions to replace him.
 To allay the Khan's suspicions, Jebe sent him a gift of 1,000 horses with white speckled muzzles.

 Horses were used to guide the Mongols' makeshift boats across rivers.
 Pian de Carpine described the procedure as follows: "When they come to a river, they cross it in the following way, even if it is a large one: the chiefs have a round, light skin, around the top of which they have loopholes very close together through which they pass a cord, and they stretch it so that it bellies out, and this they fill with clothes and other things, and then they bind it down very tightly.
 After that they put their saddles and other hard things on it, and the men likewise sit on it.
 Then they tie the boat thus made to the tail of a horse, and a man swims along ahead leading it; or they sometimes have two oars, and with them they row across the water, thus crossing the river.
 Some of the poorer people have a leather pouch, well sewn, each man having one; and in this pouch or sack they put their clothing and all their things, and they tie the mouth of the bag tightly, and tie it to the tail of a horse, then they cross as stated above."

 The Mongols covered continental distances on horseback.
 In particular, general Subutai's European army was fighting a full 5,000 km distant from their homeland in Mongolia.
 Since his forces did not travel on a direct beeline but made various diversions en route, the 5,000 kilometers actually translates to a horseback ride that has been estimated at 8,000 km in total length.